 Since cod is pretty accessible in most places in the world, I decided to make the recipe with cod this time!
 Feel free to use your favorite fish and let me know how it goes in the comments below!

-Here are my step by step instructions for how to make delicious teriyaki cod from scratch!
-For ingredient quantities and simplified instructions, scroll down to see the printable recipe card below.
+Here are my step-by-step instructions for how to make Teriyaki Cod at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Cut the cod into uniform bitesize pieces and place them in a bag with soy sauce and mirin.
 Gently massage the bag to cover all the pieces and then marinate in the fridge for 10 minutes.